Mohammad Nadir Shah

-Mohammad Nadir Shah (Persian and – born Mohammad Nadir Khan; 9 April 1883 – 8 November 1933) was King of Afghanistan from 15 October 1929 until his assassination in November 1933.
+Mohammad Nadir Shah (9 April 1883 – 8 November 1933) was King of Afghanistan from 1929 until his assassination in 1933.
+He became the king after crushing the Afghan Civil War of 1928–1929.
 Previously, he served as Minister of War, Afghan Ambassador to France, and as a general in the Royal Afghan Army.
-He and his son Mohammad Zahir Shah, who succeeded him, are part of the Musahiban.
+He and his son Mohammad Zahir Shah, who succeeded him, were part of the Musahiban.

 Background

 Nadir Khan was born on 9 April 1883 in Dehradun, British India, in the Musahiban branch of the Royal dynasty of Afghanistan (of the Mohammadzai section of Barakzai Pashtuns).
-His father was Mohammad Yusuf Khan and his mother was Sharaf Sultana Hukumat Begum.
-His paternal grandfather was Yahya Khan and his great grandfather was Sultan Mohammad Khan Telayee, the brother of Dost Mohammad Khan.
+His father was Mohammad Yusuf Khan, and his mother was Sharaf Sultana Hukumat Begum (a Durrani).
+His paternal grandfather was Yahya Khan, and his great grandfather was Sultan Mohammad Khan Telayee, the brother of Dost Mohammad Khan.
 Nadir's ancestors were exiled to British India by Emir Abdur Rahman Khan after the Emir realized their aspiration for power.
-Abdur Rahman advised his incumbent Crown Prince Habibullah not to allow "Al-Yahya" family to enter the country under any terms or conditions.
-In 1901 Abdul Rahman died and Habibullah was crowned emir.
+Abdur Rahman advised his incumbent Crown Prince Habibullah not to allow the "Al-Yahya" family to enter the country under any terms or conditions.
+In 1901, Abdul Rahman died, and Habibullah was crowned emir.
 In 1912, Nadir assisted in helping the Afghan government defeat the Khost rebellion.
 Unlike his father, Amir Habibullah had many weaknesses, including philandery.
-During an official visit to the British India, Amir Habibullah married one of Nader's sisters; this was the time that the Nader family moved to Afghanistan.
+During an official visit to British India, Amir Habibullah married one of Nader's sisters when the Nader family moved to Afghanistan.
 Nader became the minister of war during Amanullah while concealing his ambitions to become the King.
-Nader and his brothers played an important role in destabilizing Amani government and they started to support Habibullāh Kalakāni.
+Nader and his brothers played an important role in destabilizing the Amani government, and they started to support Habibullāh Kalakāni.

 Rise to power

 After growing up in India, Nadir Khan first went to Afghanistan when his grandfather Mohammad Yahya was authorized to return from exile by the British and Abdur Rahman Khan.
 He later became a general under King Amanullah Khan and led the Royal Afghan Army in the Third Anglo-Afghan War.
 After the war, Nadir Khan was made Minister of War and from early 1924 to 1926 he was Afghan Ambassador to France.

 Shortly after a rebellion by some Pashtun tribesmen and Tajik forces of Habibullāh Kalakāni against the monarchy, Nadir Khan was exiled due to disagreements with King Amanullah.
-After the overthrow of Amanullah Khan's monarchy by Habibullah Kalakani, he returned to Afghanistan with his army of Mangal, Mahsud and Wazir tribesmen and took most of Afghanistan.
-By 13 October 1929, Forces loyal to Nadir captured Kabul and subsequently sacked the city, and he arrived in the city on the 15th.
-He captured Kalakani and executed him by firing squad on the west wall of the Arg on 1 November 1929, along with Kalakani's brother, and 9 other members of Kalakani's inner circle.
+After the overthrow of Amanullah Khan's monarchy by Habibullah Kalakani, he returned to Afghanistan with his army of Mangal, Mahsud and Wazir tribe members and took most of Afghanistan.
+He had enlisted the support of the British to raise an army and remove Habibullah Kalakani from power.
+By 13 October 1929, forces loyal to Nadir had captured Kabul and subsequently sacked the city, and he arrived in the city on the 15th.
+He captured Kalakani.
+He executed him by firing squad on the west wall of the Arg on 1 November 1929, along with Kalakani's brother and 9 other members of Kalakani's inner circle.